Pelvic Floor Therapy for Bowel Urgency and Incontinence

-Can pelvic floor therapy help with bowel (fecal) urgency and incontinence?
+Can pelvic floor therapy for bowel urgency and incontinence help you?

 It's National IBS Month and our series on bowel health continues.
 Today’s article is for those with irritable bowel syndrome that tends towards softer stools and diarrhea (IBS-D).
 Most people have experienced fecal urgency at least once in their lives- the experience of rushing to the bathroom to have a bowel movement or having an accident.

 Although management of conditions like irritable bowel syndrome should be multidisciplinary, pelvic floor therapy can play a role in regaining control of your bowel movements instead of allowing them control you.